simatic-ax/template-library/README.md

    ![selPath](docs/images/explorer.png)

-1. Open a console by entering `cmd` in the address text box
+1. Open a console by entering `cmd + Enter` in the address text box

    ![openConsole](docs/images/console.png)

    Result: A command line window will be opened

 1. Create a new, empty template workspace by entering: